"Troy Brown, RN

 Medical Editor: John P. Cunha, DO, FACOEP

 Sucraid (sacrosidase) Oral Solution is an enzyme replacement therapy used to treat sucrase deficiency that occurs in people with congenital sucrase-isomaltase deficiency (CSID).
-CSID is a genetic enzyme deficiency and this drug will not cure this condition.
-Common side effects include stomach pain, nausea, vomiting, diarrhea, constipation, insomnia, headache, nervous feeling, or increased thirst and dry, hot skin.
+CSID is a genetic enzyme deficiency and Sucraid Oral Solution will not cure this condition.
+Common side effects of Sucraid Oral Solution include:

 The recommended dosage of Sucraid is 1 or 2 mL (8,500 to 17,000 I.U.) or 1 or 2 full measuring scoops (each full measuring scoop equals 1mL; 28 drops from the Sucraid container tip equals 1mL) taken orally with each meal or snack diluted with 2 to 4 ounces of water, milk or infant formula.
 Sucraid may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Sucraid may be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Consult your doctor before breastfeeding.